tivac/web-build/README.md

 Web Build: An Ant-based website optimization system
 ===================================================

+Does the following things in some order:

+* Compresses JS
+* Compresses CSS
+* Inlines \<script\> tags under a specific size
+* Renames JS/CSS/Images/SWFs/Fonts to append a hash of their contents for easier CDN versioning
+* Embeds images as DataURIs into CSS
+* Optionally creates a MTHML file for IE
+* Prefixes relative urls with an absolute value for using a CDN
+* Supports ifdef-style code enabling for dev vs live
+* Will generate an appcache file of all JS/CSS/Image/SWF/Font files
+* Cleans up @VERSION@ in YUI modules
+* Removes JS Logging
+* ... and maybe something else I forgot?

 In order to successfully use this you will need:

 * Ant 1.8